pgRouting/pgrouting/doc/pickDeliver/pgr_pickDeliverEuclidean.rst

 Showing only the relevant information to compare with the best solution information published on https://www.sintef.no/projectweb/top/pdptw/100-customers/

+* The best solution found for **lc101** is a travel time: 828.94
+* This implementation's travel time: 854.54

 .. literalinclude:: ./lc101.queries
    :start-after: -- q4